bell-kevin/PAR-tool/README.md

 DO THIS ENTIRE PROJECT IN JAVA - NOT PYTHON

+Does my PAR tool have a fault database and a fix database?
+It almost definitely should.

+I need to add the Crossover operation to my PAR tool.

 # Prototype Program-based Automatic Program Repair (PAR) Tool (Python)

 Goal: implement a prototype-level automatic program repair (APR) tool that mutates Python source code using the `ast` module and validates candidate fixes against your project test suite.